Nastel/tnt4j-stream-jmx/README.md

 PID.
 Mandatory argument.
 * `-ap:tnt4j-stream-jmx-0.5.0.jar` - is agent library name.
 If it is class path - then only name should be sufficient.
 In any other case define full or relative path i.e. `..\build\tnt4j-stream-jmx\tnt4j-stream-jmx-0.5.0\lib\tnt4j-stream-jmx-0.5.0.jar`.
 Mandatory argument.
-* `-ao:*:*!10000` - is JMX sampler options stating to include all MBeans and schedule sampling every 30 seconds.
+* `-ao:*:*!10000` - is JMX sampler options stating to include all MBeans and schedule sampling every 10 seconds.
 Sampler options are optional - default value is `*:*!30000`.
+Initial sampler delay can be configured by adding numeric parameter `*:*!30000!1000` defining initial sampler delay as 1 second.
+Default sampler delay value is equal to sampling period value.

 **NOTE:** arguments and properties defined running `StreamAgent.main` is forwarded to `StreamsAgent` agent attached to JVM process.